Robust Bayesian Scene Reconstruction with Retrieval-Augmented Priors for Precise Grasping and Planning: Related Works

-{\bf 3D Reconstruction without Deep Learning.} There are also many approaches to perform probabilistic 3D reconstruction without deep learning.
+{\bf 3D Reconstruction without Deep Learning Priors.} There are also many approaches to perform probabilistic 3D reconstruction without deep learning.
 Some of such methods for reconstruction use informative prior information by assuming fixed classes of objects, such as 3DP3 \cite{gothoskar20213dp3}.
 Other methods use an uninformative prior, such as Gaussian process implicit surfaces (GPIS) \cite{dragiev2011gaussian}.
 While there is an extension of GPIS to a slightly more informative prior \cite{martens2016geometric}, the only priors that can be enforced are specifically spherical, ellipsoidal, cylidrical, or planar priors.
-In our work, we derive our prior from pre-existing mesh datasets.
+We instead derive our prior from pre-existing mesh data.
 V-PRISM \cite{wright2024vprism} is another method that probabilistically \textit{maps} the scene using a multi-class framing.

 {\bf Using Reconstructions in Manipulation.} 3D reconstruction methods have seen extensive use in manipulation.
 In \cite{van2020learning}, PointSDF provides collision constraints during grasping.
 PointSDF is also utilized in \cite{matak2022planning}, where tactile sensors are used along with the reconstruction during grasping.
 A learning-based voxel representation is used for grasping in \cite{lundell2019robust}.
 Neural shape completion is also used during the anthropomorphic grasping pipeline proposed in \cite{hidalgo2023anthropomorphic}.
 GPIS is also a common representation for manipulation applications.
 Some recent work has utilized the uncertainty from GPIS representations during grasp selection \cite{chen2024springgrasp, de2024task}.
 We believe BRRP provides principled uncertainty measurements that can similarly be utilized in downstream manipulation tasks.